FDIC too slow to sue officers and directors at failed banks, critics say

 As the chief undertaker of the Great Recession, the Federal Deposit Insurance Corp. has briskly shuttered 345 failed banks since 2008, at a cost to the government insurance fund of about $76 billion.

 But the regulator has sued only a handful of officers and directors to recover some of that money, despite a pattern of risky behavior by executives at many failed banks described by the agency's own watchdog in a recent analysis.

-"In all areas, the FDIC has been far later and far weaker in terms of enforcement than during the S&L crisis," said William Black, a University of Missouri-Kansas City law professor who was a top lawyer at the Office of Thrift Supervision and its predecessor when U.S. savings-and-loan thrifts were collapsing in the late 1980s and early 1990s.
+"In all areas, the FDIC has been far later and far weaker in terms of enforcement than during the S&L crisis," said William Black, a University of Missouri at Kansas City law professor who was a top lawyer at the Office of Thrift Supervision and its predecessor when U.S. thrifts were collapsing in the late 1980s and early 1990s.

 "The cases should be strong, given that they had so many warnings," he said.

 The FDIC said the criticism is premature.

 The agency typically takes 18 months to investigate a bank failure, FDIC spokesman David Barr said.
 If the agency finds evidence of wrongdoing by executives or board directors, it first holds settlement talks, which can go on for months, before suing.